monsoonmaelstrom/book2/book2.md

 “You told him?”

 “Yes.
-I didn’t really have much choice.”
+I didn’t have much choice.”
 I run my fingers along her skin.
 “I told you that you wouldn’t like it.
 He also knows about your magic.”

 She pulls away now, sitting up and putting distance between us on the bed.